w0de/homebrew-core/README.md

 - `homebrew_core` wraps `homebrew_update`, another standard chef resource.

-- The `homebrew_package` understands versions, and can install, uninstall, and upgrade historical brew packages.
+- `homebrew_package` understands versions, and can install, uninstall, and upgrade historical brew packages.
 This feature brought to you courtesy of `brew --extract`.

 - A `:purge` action now exists.